 80% of jobs are filled by word of mouth, and never advertised.
 Having a strong network is the best way to find jobs.
 Even when a position is advertised, a qualified candidate who has a recommendation often goes to the top of the list.

 You already have a larger net work than you think.
 This can include friends, family, faculty, staff, co-workers and club or team members.
-You can increase your network by asking people you make introductions, by attending professional events or by doing an informational interview.
+You can increase your network by attending professional events or by doing an informational interview.

 Attending Professional Events

 - Remember first impressions are important, be aware of both verbal and non-verbal communication

 - Smile, make eye contact, listen actively and ask relevant questions

 - Don’t be too passive or wait for someone to approach you

 - Ask an easy question to get a conversation started such as “What brings you to this event?”

 - Follow-up with people you meet after the event